-Like the grooves on your knuckles that allow your fingers to bend with out over-stressing your skin, a back mark's parallel ridges physically predispose rope-hung paper to folding and unfolding with ease.
+Like the grooves on your knuckles that allow your fingers to bend without placing undue stress on your skin, a back mark's parallel ridges physically predispose rope-hung paper to folding and unfolding with ease.
 When bound into the spine of a folio, this hinge-like mark enables the durable linen paper to flex with very little effort and without overly stressing the paper.